2026-05-13 · plateau, metabolic-adaptation, behavior, calorie-deficit · 19 min read

 4. Re-check protein and fiber.
 Hitting a solid protein target (roughly 1.2 to 1.6 g per kg of goal body weight) and 25 to 35 g of fiber per day improves fullness and helps preserve muscle in a deficit.
 Our protein intake for weight loss guide covers specific gram targets and high-protein food sources.

 5. Fix sleep and stress basics.
 Short sleep and chronic stress increase hunger and reduce adherence.
 Even one extra hour of sleep and a 10 minute daily decompression habit can help.
 Our sleep, stress, and weight management guide covers this in detail.
+Among the hidden contributors to a stalled scale, chronic cortisol elevation is one of the more misunderstood — see cortisol, stress, and weight gain for why aggressive deficits can quietly raise cortisol and work against the plan you set.

 6. Take a short maintenance break.
 A planned 7 to 14 days at maintenance calories can reset hunger, improve training, and restore adherence without meaningful fat gain.
 Then return to your previous deficit.
+Our guide on cheat meals, refeed days, and diet breaks covers when a structured diet break is the right call versus a shorter refeed.

 7. Watch the scale as a trend.
 Use a 7-day rolling average rather than a single morning number.